Southern Water’s Retreat at Lake Sinclair: A Perfect Georgia Getaway

 Isn’t life supposed to slow down after the Holidays?
 For our family, it seems that hasn’t been the case.
 Still recovering from weeks of holiday visitors, we were offered the chance to take a getaway up to Central Georgia.
-Our stay at Southern Water’s Retreat at Lake Sinclair was just what we needed to recharge.
+Our stay at Sandy Shores at Lake Sinclair, formerly known as Southern Water’s Retreat at Lake Sinclair, was just what we needed to recharge.

 Southern Water’s Retreat Location

 Southern Water’s Retreat lake house is located along the eastern shore of Lake Sinclair, within the Holiday Shores community.
 About 45 minutes north of Milledgeville, and 25 minutes west of Sparta, you best be sure you pack well.

 Nestled through Georgia’s winding backroads, you are literally “in the middle of nowhere.”
 Your closest stores, restaurants, and gas stations will be in either Sparta or Milledgeville.
 We drove in after dark, so we suggest being very careful if you are too.
 We saw lots of deer when we got to be about 15 minutes of arrival.

 The main home has 4 bedrooms, 3 baths, and sleeps 12 in all the beds.
 See our video above for a full tour of both inside and outdoors.
 Additionally, there is a guest house with full bathroom that can sleep 4 more guests.

 So many windows, therefore you can always be taking in the lake view!

 You will find movies, board games, and pool table for indoor fun.